sougata-github/devops-crash-course/readme.md

 Scripting to automate processes.

+A pipeline is a set of automated steps that takes your code from the moment you push it all the way to production.

+Tools: Jenkins, GitLab CI/CD, Circle CI, Travis CI, Azure DevOps.
+Most devs prefer Github Actions.

+Github Actions pipeline is a workflow.
+Workflows live inside your repo (.github/workflows) Each Workflow is a `.yaml` file (triggers, events and jobs)

+Important YAML keywords:

+- `name`: Workflow/job title
+- `on`: Defines triggers (push, PR, schedule)
+- `jobs`: Define jobs, their OS, and steps
+- `steps`: Sequential commands or actions
+- `run`: Shell commands to exexute
+- `uses`: Use prebuilt actions
+- `with`: Set environment variables
+- `needs`: Make on job depend on another

 ## Version Control (Git)

 Git is a distributed version control system.
 The version control part helps you track and manage code changes over time.
 Distributed means every developer's computer has a complete copy of the codebase, including the entire history of changes and information about who changed what and when.
 It eases our worflow.